Midtown - Downtown in Columbia in Richland County, South Carolina — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Civil Rights.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Columbia In The 1960's (here, next to this marker); Edwards v.
-S.C. (within shouting distance of this marker); Burning Of Columbia (within shouting distance of this marker); The Architecture of Strength (within shouting distance of this marker); South Carolina Confederate Monument (within shouting distance of this marker); The East-West Streets In The City Of Columbia - Gervais Street (within shouting distance of this marker); The North-South Streets in The City Of Columbia / Richardson Street (within shouting distance of this marker); Benjamin Ryan Tillman (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Columbia in the 1960's (here, next to this marker); March 2, 1961 Peaceful State House Protest (a few steps from this marker); Edwards v.
+S.C. (within shouting distance of this marker); Burning Of Columbia (within shouting distance of this marker); The Architecture of Strength (within shouting distance of this marker); The East-West Streets In The City Of Columbia / Gervais Street (within shouting distance of this marker); The North-South Streets in The City Of Columbia / Richardson Street (within shouting distance of this marker); South Carolina Confederate Monument (within shouting distance of this marker).
 Touch for a list and map of all markers in Columbia.